Cosmas's continuators: Second continuation

+Other continuations

 Vincent of Prague, whose chronicle covers the years 1140–1167 of the reign of Vladislav II, may also be regarded as a continuator of Cosmas.
 His work was continued down to 1198 by Gerlach of Milevsko.

-The anonymous so-called second continuation of Cosmas was compiled at Saint Vitus' Cathedral in Prague shortly before 1300.
-It includes annals that cover the years 1196–1283, like the Stories of Wencelas I, the Stories of Přemysl Otakar II (or Annales Otakariani) and the Narration on the Bad Years after the Death of Přemysl Otakar II for the reigns of Václav I (1230–1253) and Otakar II (1253–1278).
+In the 1170s, an anonymous monk of Sázava combined a history of his monastery from its foundation—De exordio Zazavensis monasterii—with a continuation of Cosmas down to 1162.

 The two latest continuators are Henry the Carver, whose Chronicle of the abbey of Žďár ends in 1300, and Henry of Heimburg, whose Chronicle of the Czechs ends in the same year.